UN Spiritual Summit

 4. related to the above, there should be choice of dress for people including women though I think given that choice many would still choose traditional garb but should not be forced to.

-1. (Here I define nature as all/everything, but also see the notes on being part of nature in my main messages.) no discrimination against born-with (natural [both in the sense of part of nature and that it is loving and compatible] divinely-given/created [for any of you who believe in a Creator]) loving compatible consensual same sex or other loving compatible consensual sexuality.
-Exceptions are rape and sex by adults with children (though near age consensual compatible teen safe sex or near age consensual compatible adult with pre-adult near-adult teen, e.g. adult 19 and pre-adult 17, safe sex is OK) and incest and sex with animals, which (the acts) as part of nature are natural too, like major earthquakes that kill many, but are not natural in the sense of loving including non-abusive and not abusing a position of authority and not genetically dangerous.
-The Christian use of the word natural to mean good is one meaning of the word, but in the meaning of natural as part of nature, nature is not always nice.
-But on the other hand loving compatible consensual adult gay--gay or lesbian--lesbian sex is natural in the Christian sense of the word (good, loving, compatible, and if you follow their theory of Creator, divinely created).
+1. no discrimination against born-with divinely-given/created (for any of you who believe in a Creator) loving compatible consensual same sex or other loving compatible consensual sexuality.
+Exceptions are rape and sex by adults with children (though near age consensual compatible teen safe sex or near age consensual compatible adult with pre-adult near-adult teen, e.g. adult 19 and pre-adult 17, safe sex is OK) and incest and sex with animals.
 If you are straight be straight but let gays be gay, and they will let you be straight, of course.

 2. no discrimination against those who choose a celibate lifestyle as long as that sexual repression does not lead to child abuse.
-But I believe e.g. if the Catholic church allowed marriage of priests they would quickly solve their priest shortage, but I am not pushing said marriage point, but just suggest that, and also see my note on masturbation.
+But I believe e.g. if the Catholic church allowed marriage of priests, and gay marriage, and masturbation they would quickly solve their priest shortage and child abuse problem.

 2. against masturbation .
 Masturbation is important in that it can help teens delay sexual activity (and result in fewer teen pregnancies and fewer needed abortions) and can help prospective rapists including pedophiles, including some ordained ones, release their tension without committing a crime.
 Also in masturbating while thinking of prospective partners the maximum orgasms should occur when there is strong compatibility, and said strong compatability is a key to lifelong relationships.
 Hence masturbation is a tool for determining who you should court.
 (Aside: Onan's fault was in not impregnating his dead brother's wife, and hence failing his then family duty, not because of the masturbation, i.e., not any masturbation would have been the crime, but just that one of avoiding his then family duty.)